top of page

 A child's most crucial brain development stage occurs from infancy to five years old.
 With this program, children's well-being and sound mental health are assured through:

-A home visiting approach where therapy is provided to both the baby and the caregiver
+A home visiting approach where support is provided to the child within their family unit.

 in the Program